 The 2006-2007 school year was an important one in Cornerstone’s continuing saga.
 In 2007, Cornerstone graduated its first class of four students (two went to a local private school, and two went to Norcross High School).
 Also in 2007, the Middle School Chorale put on its first major production, entitled Once Upon A Parable.
 These were momentous celebrations of student success.

-One year later, Cornerstone’s first addition to its athletic trophy case was a 4th place finish in a volleyball tournament.
+One year later, Cornerstone’s first addition to its athletic trophy case was a 3rd place finish in a volleyball tournament.
 In 2009, Cornerstone’s basketball team took the North Atlanta Metro League by surprise, defeating a rival school with a student population of over 500 pupils to claim the 1st place trophy.
-Then, against all odds, Cornerstone successfully defended its title in 2010 by defeating yet another even larger school, this one with a student population of over 600, to claim its second straight volleyball championship.
+Then, against all odds, Cornerstone successfully defended its title in 2010 by defeating yet another even larger school, this one with a student population of over 600, to claim its second straight basketball championship.
 The tale of David and Goliath comes to mind when one considers the teams’ accomplishments.
+Since these intial successes, Cornerstone has gone on to win the NAML Cup (best overall program) numerous times.

 As enrollment continued to grow, the need for additional administrative support became apparent.
 De Ann Crawford was still the only administrator and wanted to focus her efforts in an area she felt God had called and equipped her to do – admissions and community development.
 In September of 2010, the Cornerstone board began a search for a new Head of School and planned to create a new position of Principal.